chettrick/stm32cubef4/Projects/STM32F429ZI-Nucleo/Examples/BSP/readme.txt

 @par Example Description

+This example provides a description of how to use the different BSP drivers.

-The BSP examples detects the presence of Adafruit 1.8" TFT shield with joystick and uSD.
+The BSP example detects the presence of Adafruit 1.8" TFT shield with joystick and uSD.
 If the Adafruit shield is NOT connected, then:
  - Blue led (led2) blinks waiting the user button is pushed.
  - Then red led swithces off and green & blue leds start blinking at high frequency.